UniPD-DII-ETCOMP/DenseMatrixMarket/src/VolumeIntegral_tetra/test_cases/README.txt

 "test_spherical_shell_from_user": generate a user defined test case of a spherical shell

 "test_brick_from_user": generate a user defined test case of a brick with a regular mesh

+and

+"gcd_to_mex": mexed fortran function and make.m file to create G(edges to node) C(faces to edges) D(volumes to faces) incidence matrices. hash tables are used to speed up the computation